wp-plugins/rencontre/readme.txt

 08/05/2015 : Update 2 : Option to send an email for a smile.

 19/05/2015 : Update 3 : CSS responsive and homogeneous.

+24/05/2015 : Update 4

+* Add link to the recipient in sent message.
+* Fix bug when user delete account.
+* Cut the admission form in four part with progress bar.

 = 1.5 =
 16/03/2015 : Change main language from French to English